 New materials based on plant matter seem to be filling the gap.
 A crop (forgive the pun) of viable leather alternatives have been developed, including those from pineapple leaves (Piñatex ®), cactus leaves, apples, mushrooms and even coffee.

-- keep products and materials in use;
+- maintain goods and materials in use;

 Piñatex ® also claims to be a product embodying cradle to cradle values.
 This means that whilst it benefits the environment and workers through its production, at the end of its lifecycle, it can also be recycled or biodegrade.
 As an agricultural waste product, Piñatex ® provides an additional source of income for small scale farmers and their communities with minimal environmental impact.